ddc-java/ddc-day/site.md

 ## Use cases

-This theme is well-suited to a site with 1--6 pages, where each page includes 0--12 headings at levels 1--3; in practice, the upper limits on pages and sections will depend on the lengths of page menu labels and section names.
+This theme is well-suited to a site with 1--6 pages, where each page includes 0--12 headings in the sidebar heading navigator; in practice, the upper limits on pages and sections will depend on the lengths of page menu labels and headings.
 More pages and headings may be included; however, displaying a large number of entries in the page navigator or heading navigator implemented in this theme doesn't give very &aelig;sthetically pleasing results.

-Given the above, this theme should not be used for a site containing a large number of pages (more than 5 or 6).
+Given the above, this theme should not be used for a site containing a large number of pages (more than 6 or 7).
 For example, if this theme is to be used for a curriculum module intended for multiple days of instruction, the content should generally be broken down into multiple repositories/sites.

 ## Configuration